sbal13/mod-3-closure-DQ/README.md

 ### Person 'Class'

-Inspect 'Person' object in your terminal.
+Inspect the 'Person' object in your terminal.
 Notice that the 'new', 'getCount', and 'all' keys on this object have functions as their values.

 While playing around with these functions, consider the following: